dobrian/cmp/ucsdResources/oscillators/oscillators.md

 # Oscillators

-The most basic sound-generating process in digital sound is the oscillator which is defined as BLAH BLAH.
+The most basic sound-generating process in digital sound is the oscillator.
+An oscillator creates a periodic waveform of some shape (sine, square, saw, triangle, etc) and repeats it in time.
+The number of times it repeats per second (Hz) is its fundamental frequency.

 ## As a concept

 ### Unit Circle
-A helpful analogy of the oscillator is that of the wheel and spoke.
+A helpful analogy of the (sine) oscillator is that of the wheel and spoke.

 ![Unit Circle](images/Unfasor.gif)